-- support their children to become responsible citizens and to develop responsible online behaviour - be aware of the school Anti-bullying Plan and assist their children in understanding bullying behaviour - support their children in developing positive responses to incidents of bullying consistent with the school Anti-bullying Plan - report incidents of school related bullying behaviour to the school - work collaboratively with the school to resolve incidents of bullying when they occur. - All members of the school community have a responsibility to: - model and promote positive relationships that respect and accept individual differences and diversity within the school community - support the school's Anti-bullying Plan through words and actions - work collaboratively with the school to resolve incidents of bullying when they occur.
+- support their children to become responsible citizens and to develop responsible online behaviour - be aware of the school Anti-bullying Plan and assist their children in understanding bullying behaviour - support their children in developing positive responses to incidents of bullying consistent with the school Anti-bullying Plan - report incidents of school related bullying behaviour to the school - work collaboratively with the school to resolve incidents of bullying when they occur.

+All members of the school community have a responsibility to:

+- model and promote positive relationships that respect and accept individual differences and diversity within the school community - support the school's Anti-bullying Plan through words and actions - work collaboratively with the school to resolve incidents of bullying when they occur.

-a responsibility to: bullying beha support their response to i This plan outlines the processes for preventing and responding to student bullying in our school and reflects the Bullying: Preventing and Responding to Student Bullying in Schools Policy of the New South Wales Department of Education.
+This plan outlines the processes for preventing and responding to student bullying in our school and reflects the Bullying: Preventing and Responding to Student Bullying in Schools Policy of the New South Wales Department of Education.